Janet Yellen: Rate hike could come 'relatively soon'

 The Fed's next meeting is scheduled for December 13-14.
 The central bank is widely expected to hike rates -- a signal that the U.S. economy is getting healthier and can withstand higher borrowing costs.

-In her remarks, Yellen noted that the job market maintained some momentum this year, wage growth was starting to pick and inflation was moving in the right direction, albeit slowly.
+In her remarks, Yellen noted that the job market maintained some momentum this year, wage growth is starting to pick and inflation is moving in the right direction, albeit slowly.
+Meager wage growth is a major reason why many Americans still feel left out of the economy's recovery from the Great Depression.